Exclusive Museum Preview

 By Louise Irvine

 The cornucopia, also known as the horn of plenty, is a symbol of abundance and prosperity which originated in Greek mythology.
-The cornucopia became popular in European harvest festivals and is now associated with the Thanksgiving Holiday.
+The cornucopia became popular in European harvest festivals and is now associated with the Thanksgiving holiday.
 Enjoy this cornucopia trivia with your friends and family around this year’s Thanksgiving table and count all your blessings.

 Classical Cornucopia